chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 ---
 layout: post
-title:  "I Still Believe in Lance Armstrong"
+title:  "I Still Believe Lance Armstrong"
 date: 2013-12-28
-snippet: "On not judging someone by a headline and on believing in people even when they make terrible mistakes."
+snippet: "On not judging someone by a headline and on forgiving people even when they make terrible mistakes."
 categories: posts
 ---

 I still believe in Lance Armstrong.

 Yep, you read that right.
-You’re probably already loading up your potato cannon with rotten vegetables, getting ready to paint me red with tomato juice.
-And that’s fine, I understand that and I like tomato juice anyway.
-But before you shoot that thing at me please just finish this article.
-Because it’s not really even about Lance Armstrong; it’s about not judging someone by a headline and about believing in people even when they make terrible mistakes.
-Maybe you haven’t been shooting up on every performance enhancing drug you can get your hands on and making millions of dollars by lying about it, but if you think that makes you a better person than Lance Armstrong, this article is going to challenge you to reconsider.
+You’re probably already getting ready to close this page.
+To write me off.
+Well that reaction is exactly what this article is about!
+It’s about not judging someone by a headline and about forgiving people even when they make terrible mistakes.
+Maybe you haven’t been shooting up on performance enhancing drugs and making millions of dollars by lying about it, but if you think that makes it okay to hate on anyone who has, this article is going to challenge you to reconsider.

 What kind of mistakes have you made in your life?
-Personally, most of the mistakes I’ve made seem pretty inevitable.
-Like the time at recess in 2nd grade when I beat up a kid because my friend told me to.
+Personally, most of the mistakes I’ve made seem pretty stupid in hindsight but at the time they made so much sense!
+Like the time at recess in 2nd grade when I punched a kid because my friend told me to.
 Seems ridiculous now, but at the time I’d been watching some violent movies and hanging around some violent friends and it seemed like the right thing to do.
 My environment had twisted my morals.

 The mistakes Lance Armstrong has made are a long shot from beating someone up in 2nd grade.
 As a grown man, he has a responsibility to build and maintain strong